hleclerc/Stela/README.md

 It dramatically reduces the compilation time, giving the opportunity to rely heavily on the compile-time passes to help the user.

 To take an example, the return types are found according to the function code and the input parameters, recursively.
-With a compilation model as the standard C++ one, it would be impossible to generalize that with non prohibitive compilation time (with C++ templates, each modification implies that everything has to be recompiled).
+With a compilation model as the standard C++ one, it would be impossible to generalize that with non prohibitive compilation passes (with C++ templates, each modification implies that everything has to be recompiled).

-More generally, it allows to use *template everywhere*.
+More generally, *it allows to use template everywhere*.
 Actually, every function or method is template.
 Classes can of course easilly be templated.

 Some details on the meta-programming model
 ==========================================

 Meta-programs are programs that are executed during the compilation.
 It basically helps to develop flexible stuff at no cost.
-Advanced uses include active libraries (as defined by Veldhuizen in [Active Libraries: Rethinking the roles of compilers and libraries](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.40.8031))
+Advanced uses include for example active libraries (as defined by Veldhuizen in [Active Libraries: Rethinking the roles of compilers and libraries](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.40.8031)) which provide impressive tools to bind speed, flexibility and expressiveness.

 Within Stela, meta-program can work as with C++, with template (const) parameters and specialization, but *meta-program can actually be any code provided that does not depend on something known only at run time* (e.g. random values, user input...).